SMS Don Juan d'Austria (1875): Design

+Faced with perennial refusal from the Austro-Hungarian parliaments to provide funding for new ironclad warships, the chief of the Austro-Hungarian Navy, Friedrich von Pöck, resorted to subterfuge to acquire the needed vessels.
+He proposed "rebuilding" the existing three s, since such maintenance costs were easier to secure approval.
+In reality, the three old broadside ironclads were dismantled and three, larger central-battery ships were constructed.
+To complete the deception, the ships' names were carried over, and some materials from the old ships were incorporated into the new vessels.

 Don Juan d'Austria was 75.87 m long overall and 73.23 m long at the waterline; she had a beam of 15.25 m and an average draft of 6.15 m.
 She displaced 3548 LT.
 As was common for ironclads of the period, she had a pronounced ram bow.
 She had a crew of 400 officers and men.

 Her propulsion system consisted of one single-expansion marine steam engine that drove a single screw propeller.
 The number and type of her coal-fired boilers have not survived, but they were vented through a single funnel placed slightly forward of amidships.
 Her engine produced a top speed of 13.28 kn from 2755 ihp.
 The ship was fitted with a three-masted sailing rig to supplement the steam engines.

 Don Juan d'Austria was a casemate ship, and she was armed with a main battery of eight 21 cm 20-caliber (cal.) guns manufactured by Krupp, mounted in a central casemate, four on each broadside.
 She also carried four 9 cm 24-cal. guns, two 7 cm 15-cal. landing guns, six 47 mm 35-cal. quick-firing guns, three 47 mm Hotchkiss revolver cannon, and two 25 mm guns.
 Don Juan d'Austria also had four 35 cm torpedo tubes, one in the bow, one in the stern, and one on each broadside.

 The ship's armor consisted of an armored belt that was 203 mm thick and was capped with 115 mm thick transverse bulkheads on either end of the citadel.
 The casemate battery was protected with 125 mm thick plates.